 4. Increased opportunities for economic empowerment through employability and income generation

-The Bombali School for the Blind was established in 1993 to teach Blind and Low vision pupils in accordance with national education curriculum for self-reliance.
-It has its mission to provide free primary school education and boarding Home for the blind and low vision pupils and support Blind and low vision student in second and tertiary levels to complete their studies.
-The vision is to enable people who are blind and have low vision.
+The Bombali School for the Blind was established in 1993 to teach visually impaired pupils in accordance with the national education curriculum for self-reliance.
+Its mission is to provide free primary school education with boarding, and to support students in second and tertiary levels to complete their studies.
+The school accepts only pupils who are visually impaired, with the aim of enabling them to participate in education as fully as possible.